Delightful Adventures

 Your first step will be to sauté the onions and garlic in olive oil for a few minutes.
 (If you’re oil-free, you can use water or broth in this step in place of the oil.)

 Next, add all the ingredients, except for the coconut milk, stir, and set to cook for 5 minutes.
-The pressure cooker will take roughly 15-minutes to come to pressure.
+The pressure cooker will take roughly 15 minutes to come to pressure.

-Once the time is has passed, open the lid, add the coconut milk, and using an immersion blender (a regular or high-speed blender can also be used for this step), purée the soup until it’s smooth and creamy.
+Once the time has passed, open the lid, add the coconut milk, and using an immersion blender (a regular or high-speed blender can also be used for this step), purée the soup until it's smooth and creamy.

 A collage of four images showing the sequence of steps needed to make vegan cauliflower soup.